petervanwesep/2nd-semester-introduction-to-computer-science-principles/readings.md

 box.corner.y = 0.0
 ```

-The expression box.corner.x means, “Go to the object box refers to and select the attribute named corner; then go to that object and select the attribute named x.”
+The expression box.corner.x means, "Go to the object box refers to and select the attribute named corner; then go to that object and select the attribute named x."

 ### Instances as return values